Spicing it up in the Banda Islands Maluku

 If you’re looking for some dreamy, charming and relatively undeveloped islands to get off the beaten path in Indonesia, consider heading to the Eastern side of the archipelago.
-Here, the beauty of the Banda Islands and the Kei Islands in the Maluku province, and Raja Ampat in Papua, will make you wonder why people bother to go to Bali and Lombok at all (granted the more touristy islands have way better facilities than any of those on Eastern side of Indonesia).
+Here, the beauty of the Banda Islands, Maluku province, the Kei Islands also in Maluku and Raja Ampat in Papua, will make you wonder why people bother to go to Bali and Lombok at all (granted the more touristy islands have way better facilities than any of those on Eastern side of Indonesia).

 The central part of the Maluku Province is home to a small archipelago with a fascinating history, whose alternate name bears testimony to the island’s turbulent past.
 Indeed, the Banda Islands, Maluku are better known as the Spice Islands.
 They were once the only source of nutmeg in the entire world, a situation which marked their importance in international trade at a time when nutmeg was valued at par with gold.